Bachelor of Paramedic Science?

 |$103,766 and above||8.0%|

-Because the Higher Education Contribution Scheme (HECS) is an Australian government initiative, repayment rates can change at any moment, so it pays to understand what you’re committing to, especially when dealing with interest and indexation.
+As the Higher Education Contribution Scheme (HECS) is an Australian government initiative, repayment rates can vary at any moment, so it pays to understand what you’re committing to, especially when dealing with interest and indexation.
+Take the time to click these links and get familiar with the HECS program.

 Find out more about interest and indexation on the government website.

-The government openly reveals there is no real interest charged on HECS‑HELP loans – which is kind of a contradiction, because your loan repayment amount can vary as it is linked to the Consumer Price Index (CPI) and is reviewed each year.
+The government openly reveals there is no real interest charged on HECS‑HELP loans, however the interest charged can vary as it is linked to the Consumer Price Index (CPI) and is reviewed each year.

-The government has more information on loan repayments on their website.
+The government has more information on HECS loan repayments on their website.

-Figures quoted may not be absolutely correct at the time of publishing.
-The Australian Paramedical College strongly suggests you carry out your own research.
+Figures quoted may not be correct at the time of publishing.
+The Australian Paramedical College strongly suggests you conduct your own research.

 To be eligible for a university degree HECS‑HELP loan, you must: